AnkitS-21/Laundry_App-1/README.md

 2. Register or log in using your credentials.
 3. Select your laundry service and manage your requests.

-## Contributing
-We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please reach out to [your.email@example.com].
+For any questions or feedback, please reach out to [pranjal.gaur@iitgn.ac.in].

 ---